UWNETLAB/metaknowledge/Docs/docs.md

 >
 >Note that any of the fields have been known to be missing and the requirements for the fields are not always met.
 If something is in the source string that cannot be interpeted as any of these it is put in the `misc` attribute.
 >
->That the WOS data are often irregular is the reason for this class, it is designed to allow comparison between WOS citation strings even when they are missing pieces.
+>The reason for this class is that the WOS data are often irregular.
+It is designed to allow comparison between WOS citation strings, even when they are missing pieces.
 >
 >##### Customizations
 >
 >Citation's hashing and equality checking are based on what data they have.
 The equality checking first checks both Citation's DOI's and if either is missing moves to the other fields.
-If any of the fields disagree `False` is returned (note, authors are not compared if one is anonymous) if they all agree including the `misc` field then True is returned.
+If any of the fields disagree `False` is returned (note, authors are not compared if one is anonymous) if they all agree, including the `misc` field, then True is returned.
 >
 >Unfortunately this type of equality checking precludes hashes being identical so to compare Citation objects always use ==.
-Hashes if identical indicates the Citations are identical (excluding collisions), but the converse is not True.
+Hashes, if identical, indicate the Citations are identical (excluding collisions), but the converse is not True.
 >
 >When converted to a string a Citation will return the original string.
 >
 >##### Attributes
 >
->AS noted above citations are considered to be divided into six distinct fields (Author, Year, Journal, Volume, Page and DOI) with a seventh misc for anything not in those.
+>As noted above, citations are considered to be divided into six distinct fields (Author, Year, Journal, Volume, Page and DOI) with a seventh misc for anything not in those.
 Records thus have an attribute with a name corresponding to each `author`, `year`, `journal`, `V`, `P`, `DOI` and `misc` respectively.
 These are created if there is anything in the field.
 So a Citation created from the string: "Nunez R., 1998, MATH COGNITION" would have `author`, `year` and `journal` defined.
 While one from "Nunez R." would have only the attribute `misc`.
 >
->If the parsing of a citation string fails the attribute `bad` is set to True and the attribute `error` is created to contain the error which is a [BadCitation](#isilib.BadCitation) object.
+>If the parsing of a citation string fails the attribute `bad` is set to True and the attribute `error` is created to contain the error, which is a [BadCitation](#isilib.BadCitation) object.
 If no errors occur `bad` is `False`.
 >
 >The attribute `original` is the unmodified string (_cite_) given to create the Citation, it can also be accessed by converting to a string, e.g. with `str()`.
 >